 THE OBJECTIVE OF THIS POLICY

 This responsible tourism policy is at the heart of any action or project undertaken by Gane & Marshall and is used to educate our staff, ground handlers, agents and suppliers on the importance of responsible tourism.
-Our management team has designated a responsible official within the company to ensure that these guidelines are adhered to throughout our business operations both on tours and incentives overseas and at our head office in London.
+Our management team has designated a responsible official within the company to ensure that these guidelines are adhered to throughout our business operations, both on tours and incentives overseas and at our head office in London.

 Comments from client feedback forms are passed back to the relevant ground handlers we use in country and where appropriate, positive changes are implemented.
-In addition, we have recently implemented a series of environmental audits which are carried out in country by our ground handlers which assist s us to keep a focus on what is really happening on the ground.
+In addition, we have recently implemented a series of environmental audits which are carried out in country by our ground handlers and which allow us to keep focused on what is really happening on the ground.
 We try to ensure that every tour or incentive group we operate benefits the local community.
 We aim to minimise our impact in the local community environment, and aim to make sure that any impression left is a positive one for all concerned.
 The social, economic and environmental impact of our tours and incentives groups are considered at every stage of planning the event.

 WHAT DOES GANE & MARSHALL DO?